John P. Gohring

 A native of California, John is fluent in English and Spanish and holds a master's degree in Development Economics from the Fletcher School of Law and Diplomacy.
 He enjoys mountain biking, surfing, and brewing Nicaraguan coffee at all hours of the day.

-Pilar is an accomplished social entrepreneur and international development professional with over a decade of leadership experience on projects in Nicaragua and Latin America.
 A proud Nicaraguan, she has spent her career championing underserved and marginalized groups, advocating for voter rights, supporting social entrepreneurship, and leading sustainable development initiatives.
-She is a former Manager at Ashoka and is currently a consultant to the USAID mission in Managua.
+She is a former Manager at Ashoka and consultant for six years to the USAID mission in Managua.
 At Ashoka, the world's leading incubator and network of social entrepreneurs, she was a key member of the team that developed research and published articles on the Hybrid Value Chain™ (HVC) model.
-Mrs. Martinez was also the first Executive Director of Movimiento por Nicaragua and founded the Nicaraguan Civil Society Leadership Institute.
+Mrs. Martinez also served as Executive Director of one of the largest grassroots organizations in Nicaragua and also founded the Nicaraguan Civil Society Leadership Institute - a Soros Foundation sponsored initiative.

-Pilar advises Cosecha Partners on its strategy and relationship management efforts with clients, suppliers, and financial institutions.
+Pilar manages the day to day operations of Cosecha Partners and advises on its strategy and relationship management efforts with clients, suppliers, and financial institutions.
 She graduated from Wheaton College (Massachusetts) as a Balfour Scholar, is trilingual (Spanish, English and French), and enjoys being a Hatha Yoga instructor in her spare time.